Go-Gu/Go-Gu/README.md

-- 👋 Hi, I’m Nika
+- 👋 Hi, I’m G.
 - 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning programming and markup languages
+- 🌱 Currently learning Ethical Hacking and CompTia+ Security
-- 📫 How to reach me: nika.goguadze.2003@gmail.com ;)
+- 📫 How to reach me: You are not gonaa reach me ;)

 <!---
 Go-Gu/Go-Gu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.